Finally! A sustainable fashion brand that doesn’t break the bank

 “These jeans sound expensive,” said your brain about 10 seconds ago, but surprisingly they’re not.
 Everlane’s jeans are actually significantly less expensive than big brands like Levi’s or Express.
-But I’ll be honest, if you’re shopping at Forever 21, then yes, they will be more expensive.
+But I’ll be honest, if you’re shopping at Forever 21, then no doubt they’ll be more expensive.
 But unlike Forever 21, their jeans will actually last you till next season.
 In fact, they’ll last for as long as you can fit into them!

 Choose What You Pay.

 Sometimes companies in the fashion industry make too much inventory.
-And unlike Burberry, who thinks that burning £90 million of inventory is a good idea, Everlane offers that extra inventory at discounted prices, allowing you to choose how much you want to pay.
+And unlike Burberry, who thinks that burning £90 million of inventory is a good idea, Everlane offers that extra inventory at discounted prices, allowing you to choose how much you wanna pay.

 Hold up!
 What do you mean by “burning?”
 Wellllll . . . the fashion industry has a widely accepted practice of burning excess inventory so the market isn’t over-saturated with product.
 Wait . . .
 WTF?
 In what twisted world is it more cost-effective to overproduce clothing, set it on fire, and still make more money than if you had properly calculated how much you needed?
 Couldn’t all that effort be put towards producing clothes that don’t eff up the planet in the first place?

 People Over Profit